MoisesDuarte/vue-3-project-base/README.md

-# antediluvian-aquarium
+# Vue 3 Project Base

-This template should help get you started developing with Vue 3 in Vite.
+Extension of default Vue 3 template with some personal touches

 ## Recommended IDE Setup